gupta-himanshu/scala-for-beginners/Important-Points2.md

 A companion object has several purposes, and one purpose is that any method declared in a companion object will appear to be a static method on the object.

+29. We can’t override the getter and setter methods Scala generates for you, at least not if you want to stick with the Scala naming conventions.